cyberphor/swordfish/README.md

 # `swordfish`
-An AI app for cutting through and talking to your security data.

-For more information, please refer to our documentation: https://deathlabs.github.io/swordfish/
+An AI-powered interface for cutting through security data with speed and precision.
+For more information, [read the docs](https://deathlabs.github.io/swordfish/)!